Oncology: Diagnosis

-Apart from diagnoses, these modalities (especially imaging by CT scanning) are often used to determine operability, i.e. whether it is surgically possible to remove a tumor in its entirety.
+Apart from diagnoses, these modalities (especially imaging by CT scanning) are often used to determine operability, i.e., whether it is surgically possible to remove a tumor in its entirety.

-Currently, a tissue diagnosis (from a biopsy) by a pathologist is essential for the proper classification of cancer and to guide the next step of treatment.
-On extremely rare instances when this is not possible, "empirical therapy" (without an exact diagnosis) may be considered, based on the available evidence (e.g. history, x-rays and scans.)
+A tissue diagnosis (from a biopsy) by a pathologist is essential for the proper classification of cancer and to guide the next step of treatment.
+In extremely rare instances when this is not possible, "empirical therapy" (without an exact diagnosis) may be considered, based on the available evidence (e.g., history, x-rays and scans).

-On very rare occasions, a metastatic lump or pathological lymph node is found (typically in the neck) for which a primary tumor cannot be found.
-However, immunohistochemical markers often give a strong indication of the primary malignancy.
-This situation is referred to as "malignacy of unknown primary", and again, treatment is empirical based on past experience of the most likely origin.
+Immunohistochemical markers often give a strong indication of the primary malignancy.
+This situation is referred to as "malignancy of unknown primary", and again, treatment is empirically based on past experience of the most likely origin.

 Therapy

-Depending upon the cancer identified, followup and palliative care will be administered at that time.
-Certain disorders (such as ALL or AML) will require immediate admission and chemotherapy, while others will be followed up with regular physical examination and blood tests.
+Treament or palliative care depends on the cancer.
+Certain disorders (such as ALL or AML) will require immediate admission and chemotherapy.
+Others may be followed up with regular physical examination, medical imaging, and blood tests.

 Often, surgery is attempted to remove a tumor entirely.
 This is only feasible when there is some degree of certainty that the tumor can in fact be removed.
-When it is certain that parts will remain, curative surgery is often impossible, e.g. when there are metastases, Occasionally, when the tumor has invaded a structure that cannot be operated upon without risking the patient's life.
+When it is certain that parts will remain, curative surgery is often impossible, e.g. when there are metastases, or when the tumor has invaded a structure that cannot be operated upon without risking the patient's life.
 Occasionally surgery can improve survival even if not all tumour tissue has been removed; the procedure is referred to as "debulking" (i.e. reducing the overall amount of tumour tissue).
-Surgery is also used for the palliative treatment of some of cancers, e.g. to relieve biliary obstruction, or to relieve the problems associated with some cerebral tumors.
+Surgery is also used for the palliative treatment of some cancers, e.g. to relieve biliary obstruction, or to relieve the problems associated with some cerebral tumors.
 The risks of surgery must be weighed against the benefits.

-Chemotherapy and radiotherapy are used as a first-line radical therapy in a number of malignancies.
+Chemotherapy and radiotherapy are used as a first-line radical therapy in several malignancies.
 They are also used for adjuvant therapy, i.e. when the macroscopic tumor has already been completely removed surgically but there is a reasonable statistical risk that it will recur.
 Chemotherapy and radiotherapy are commonly used for palliation, where disease is clearly incurable: in this situation the aim is to improve the quality of life and to prolong it.

 Hormone manipulation is well established, particularly in the treatment of breast and prostate cancer.

-There is currently a rapid expansion in the use of monoclonal antibody treatments, notably for lymphoma (Rituximab) and breast cancer (Trastuzumab).

-Vaccine and other immunotherapies are the subject of intensive research.
+Monoclonal antibody treatments are widely used in oncology, with established therapies such as Rituximab for lymphoma and Trastuzumab for HER2-positive breast cancer, alongside newer agents targeting various cancers.
+Cancer vaccines and other immunotherapies, such as checkpoint inhibitors, CAR-T cell therapy, and cytokine therapies, remain active areas of research and clinical application.